IMPROVING SLEEP

 TAKING NAPS

 Sleep doesn't just have to be at night.
 If you're running at a sleep deficit then taking naps can be really useful.
 It can feel like a real treat going to bed for 20 minutes or an hour during the day.
-Please set an alarm if you have something you need to do later.
+If you need to set an alarm you could make it your favourite piece of music.

 BEFORE BED